At least 3 killed, others wounded in New Mexico shooting, police say

-FARMINGTON, N.M.
-(AP) — At least three people were killed and several others, including two police officers, were wounded Monday in a northwestern New Mexico community before law enforcement shot and killed the suspect, authorities said.
+At least three people were killed and several others were wounded Monday, including two police officers, in a northwestern New Mexico community before law enforcement fatally shot the 18-year-old suspect, authorities said.

-The shootings occurred at around 11 a.m. in or near a park in Farmington, a city of about 50,000 people that serves as a modern-day trading post to the adjacent Navajo Nation reservation and is a supply line and bedroom community to the region’s oil and natural gas industry.
+The shootings occurred around 11 a.m. in Farmington, a city of about 50,000 people that serves as a modern-day trading post to the adjacent Navajo Nation and is a supply line and bedroom community to the region’s oil and natural gas industry.

-The city's police department said in a Facebook post that at least three members of the public were killed and that officers confronted and killed a suspect at the scene.
-It also said two officers, including one of its own and a State Police officer, were wounded and were in stable condition at the San Juan Regional Medical Center.
+Officers responding to several calls about a shooting found “a chaotic scene” where a man was firing at people on a residential street, Farmington Police Deputy Chief Baric Crum said during a news conference.

+Police confronted the suspected shooter before fatally shooting him.
+They found three people dead.

 After the shootings were reported, the city's schools were placed on what officials called “preventative lockdown.”

-Middle school teacher Nick Akins, whose home is on a street near the crime scene that police locked down, described the neighborhood as a mostly a great place to live, with a mix of family homes, short-term rental apartments and churches.
+Middle school teacher Nick Akins, whose home is on a street that police locked down, described the neighborhood as a mostly great place to live, with a mix of homes, short-term rental apartments and churches.

 Seeing Farmington in the national spotlight for yet another mass shooting, particularly one that occurred on his street, was surreal for him.